 - The NBA has suspended its season after a player was tested positive for COVID-19.
 Also, Arsenal Football Club has placed its players in self-isolation and postponed the Manchester City game due to coronavirus.

 The entertainment industry is adversely affected by the coronavirus outbreak.
-However, as more people stay at home, in self-isolation, and take quarantine measures, there is increased use of alternate entertainment services such as games, video-on-demand, etc. According to the Financial Times, the number of app downloads surged in China after the nationwide isolation measures were taken.
+However, as more people stay at home, in self-isolation, and take quarantine measures, there is an increased use of alternate entertainment services such as games, video-on-demand, etc. According to the Financial Times, the number of app downloads surged in China after the nationwide isolation measures were taken.
 Video streaming companies such as Netflix, Amazon, Disney+ are expected to have a rise in the number of subscribers in the impact of COVID-19.

 4. Hyperlocal Marketplaces